Nikoletazl/Store/video-gaming/README.md

 ## Application

 This is an e-commerce website where users can make orders.
-Im am using fakestore api to make request.
+I am using fakestore api to make request.

 ## Login